matslil/sisdel/sisdel.md

 Sisdel has a number of pre-defined values that can be used to build further values.
-These objects has special semantics important to the language itself, which is what differ them from standard library objects.  dependency – Describes how one value depends on another. root – This is the language scope, where all primitives resides. param – When a function is called, Sisdel will store all parameters into a container called param.
+These objects has special semantics important to the language itself, which is what differ them from standard library objects. dependency – Describes how one value depends on another. root – This is the language scope, where all primitives resides. arg – When a function is called, Sisdel will store all parameters into a container called param.
 All arguments to the function can be found there. thread – Scope specific to a thread of execution.
 Note that a Sisdel thread is more than an OS thread, since a Sisdel thread encompasses remote calls.
 Sisdel makes no syntactic difference for a local function call or a remote function call.  reference – A name